JacobStephens2/15-east-creative-website/src/content/index.md

 ## expert results and great partnerships

 We are a creative studio specializing in design, print, web, and project management.
 Melodee Stephens has over 40 years of experience collaborating with clients to create a variety of print products.
-Recently expanding to web design, we also create websites.
+Recently expanding to web design, we also create&nbsp;websites.